-A beautiful summery layered dessert filled with homemade vanilla bean pastry cream and lemon berries perfect for the Fourth Of July.
+A beautiful summery layered dessert filled with homemade vanilla bean pastry cream and lemon berries, perfect for Fourth Of July.
 Enjoy.

 1 Pepperidge Farm Puff Pastry Sheet, Thawed